Universal Pansharpening Model: Methodology

 Building on these theoretical foundations, BPS functions as a training-free guidance mechanism that enables flexible control over the fusion effect via a tunable weight $\eta_{(\cdot)}$.
 Larger values enforce stricter spectral consistency with the MS observation, whereas smaller values preserve more spatial priors, leading to improved structural details.
-Such a mechanism allows the model to adapt across varying satellite sensors and diverse scenarios, achieving scene‑adaptive fusion without retraining.
-Notably, according to the manifold assumption~\cite{li2025back}, image data should lie on a low-dimensional manifold, whereas noised quantities do not.
-Therefore, we adopt the $\widehat{\mathbf{z}}_0^t$-prediction mode as training and sampling criterion, and the corresponding algorithms are detailed in Alg.~\ref{Alg:train} and Alg.~\ref{Alg:sample}, respectively.
+Such a mechanism allows the model to adapt across varying satellite sensors and diverse scenarios, achieving scene-adaptive fusion without retraining.
+Unlike DPS~\cite{chung2023diffusion}, which performs posterior sampling solely in the image domain, our bridge posterior sampling explicitly leverages the reversible spectral projection learned by MiT.
+Consequently, the degradation model can be equivalently transferred into the latent domain, allowing posterior guidance to be performed directly on structured latent representations without sacrificing spectral fidelity.
+Besides, according to the manifold assumption~\cite{li2025back}, image data should lie on a low-dimensional manifold, whereas noised quantities do not.
+Therefore, we adopt the $\widehat{\mathbf{z}}_0^t$-prediction mode as training and sampling criteria, and the corresponding algorithms are detailed in Alg.~\ref{Alg:train} and Alg.~\ref{Alg:sample}, respectively.